-First things first, make sure your room isn't close to a busy pool, street, elevator, construction, or any other distractions, recommends Regina Osgood, owner of Meant2Be Events.
+First things first, make sure your room isn't close to a busy pool, street, elevator, construction, or any other distractions, recommends Regina Young, owner of Meant2Be Events.
 "The noise can be disruptive on this special occasion.
 And just as important is how close you are to other guests.
-For example, you wouldn't want to share a wall with a room with your in-laws in it (and, yes, this has happened before)!"
+For example, you wouldn't want to share a wall with a room where your in-laws are staying (and, yes, this has happened before)."